virgo-agent-toolkit/super-agent/README.md

 code on remote machines.

 Wherever possible, the agent is portable to all major platforms, including Windows.
 Currently the agent is implemented using the [Luvit][] platform.
-The [LuaJit][] engine gives us a very fast, efficient, and easy to use scripting language to develop the agent and write agent scripts to be run in a secure sandbox.
-The [libuv][] library gives us cross-platform system primitives such as TCP, UDP, timers, sockets, file system access, network interfaces, cpu information, etc.
+[LuaJit][] gives us a very fast, efficient, and easy to use scripting language.
+[libuv][] gives us cross-platform system primitives such as TCP, UDP, timers, sockets, file system access, network interfaces, cpu information, etc.

 There are currently 3 main components in this project: